amweber01/Project1_DATA441/README.md

 <img src="Loess_1.drawio.svg" width="400" height="300" alt="hi" class="inline"/>

 Four possible kernel options are the Exponential, the Tricubic, the Epanechnikov, and the Quartic.
 You can see by looking at the two plots below that each kernel is slightly different.
-For example, the Tricubic Kernel (left) has thinner tails than the Epanechnikov (right).
+For example, the Tricubic Kernel (left) has thinner tails and a flatter top than the Epanechnikov (right).

 <img src="tricubic.png" width="400" height="300" alt="hi" class="inline"/> <img src="epanechnikov.png" width="400" height="300" alt="hi" class="inline"/>